 Scholarships for single moms can open the avenue to education and dramatically affect a person’s earning potential over their lifetime.

-According to a report by the State Higher Education Executive Officers, people with high school degrees earn an average of $30,000 a year, while those with bachelor’s degrees can expect to earn an average of $50,000, and people with a higher degree like a master’s, doctorate, or professional degree can enjoy an average earning potential of $70,000 a year.
+According to a report by the State Higher Education Executive Officers, people with high school degrees earn an average of $30,000 a year.
+In contrast, those with bachelor’s degrees can expect to earn an average of $50,000, and people with a higher degree like a master’s, doctorate, or professional degree can enjoy an average earning potential of $70,000 a year.

 Over the course of a lifetime, these income levels can make a huge difference.
 They can affect retirement options, educational opportunities for children, and so much more.
 Opening up education and providing scholarships for single moms is a great way to help alleviate some of these discrepancies.

-Along with helping single mothers realize their greater earning potential, scholarships for single moms also help them find better employment opportunities in other ways.
-A college or master’s degree can offer is stability.
+Along with helping single mothers realize their higher earning potential, scholarships for single moms also help them find better employment opportunities in other ways.
+A college or master’s degree can offer stability.

 Degrees open up doors for higher-level jobs that come with benefits like health care, retirement options, and dependable working hours.
 These benefits can offer assistance for single mothers and help them improve their own lives and the lives of their children.
 These higher-level jobs also tend to have more security.